If you’ve been googling “how to beat writer’s block”, congratulations! You’ve landed on the right page.

 The catch here is that it has to be a GOOD book.
 Something well written.
 Personally, I keep a very old, dog-earred copy of To Kill a Mockingbird in my office.
 When I get frustrated and need a break, I pause and read a few pages.
 Any of the pages.
 Because Harper Lee was brilliant and her words are perfection.

 I don’t know why this works.
 Maybe a little bit of her genius rubs off on me (temporarily).
 Or maybe she pulls me into the story so fast and so far that I let go of whatever stressors are causing my writer’s block.

-Trick #9: Change Locations
+9. Change Locations

 Take your laptop to a coffee shop or the local library, or even just a new location within your home or work environment.

 I recently renovated my office space.
 It is beautiful and functional and I absolutely love it.
-None the less, as my very wise grandmother liked to say:
+Nonetheless, as my very wise grandmother liked to say:

-Trick #10: Break It Down
+10. Break It Down